 Epithelioid Mesothelioma Diagnosis

 Diagnosing a patient's mesothelioma cell type is the most important stage of the diagnostic process.
 Knowing a patient's cell type helps doctors determine the best course of treatment.

 After surgeons take a biopsy of the diseased tissue, they send the sample to a pathologist.
-General oncologists and surgeons can make guess the diagnosis based on a patient's symptoms, but only pathologists can confirm the diagnosis and cell type.
+General oncologists and surgeons can make the diagnosis based on a patient's symptoms while pathologists can confirm the diagnosis and cell type.
 Pathologists study tissue samples under a microscope, looking for the defining characteristics of the cancerous cells.
 Sensitivity has to do with the ability of a test to determine if a patient has a disease.
 Specificity has to do with the ability of a test to determine the difference between certain diseases.

 Pathologists sometimes misdiagnose epithelioid mesothelioma as something else because epithelioid cells have similar characteristics to other types of cancer cells, such as adenocarcinoma.